Mon – Thurs 8 am to Midnight | Friday 8 am to 5 pm | Saturday 1 pm to 5 pm | Sunday 2 pm to Midnight

 Within these areas, criteria for considering the purchase of any particular item will include, but not be limited to, the following:

-whether or not it is in a subject area taught at the college;
+2. whether or not it is in a subject area taught at the university;

 Weeding must be done very carefully.
 The librarian should use standard and specialized bibliographies, consultations with faculty in doubtful cases, knowledge of the school and curriculum, and professional instincts and experience in deciding which books to discard.